Pelosi says Trump has admitted to bribery as impeachment probe intensifies

 The House Intelligence Committee on Friday is due to hear in a public session from Yovanovitch, who Trump abruptly removed from her post as U.S. ambassador to Ukraine in May.

-Trump’s personal lawyer Rudy Giuliani at the time was working to convince Ukraine to carry out the investigations.
+Trump’s personal lawyer Rudy Giuliani at the time was working to convince Ukraine to carry out the two investigations.

 Yovanovitch, who has worked for both Republican and Democratic administrations, told lawmakers behind closed doors on Oct.
 11 that Trump ousted her based on “unfounded and false claims by people with clearly questionable motives” after she came under attack by Giuliani.
-She also denied allegations by Trump allies that she was disloyal to him and said she did not know what Giuliani’s motivations were for attacking her.

-Yovanovitch said Giuliani’s associates “may well have believed that their personal financial ambitions were stymied by our anti-corruption policy in Ukraine.”

 On Wednesday, Taylor offered a new disclosure that indicated Trump’s keen interest in the investigations in Ukraine, saying a member of his staff overheard a July 26 phone call at a restaurant in which Trump asked about the probes he had asked Zelenskiy to conduct.